davidpak/SmartNote/README.md

 # SmartNote

-SmartNote revolutionizes student engagement with LangChain, TypeScript, and Notion API.
-It automates detailed note creation from videos and PDFs, seamlessly integrating into the user’s Notion workspace.
+SmartNote is an automated note-taking organization application that aims to revolution of students engage with educational content.
+SmartNote automates the process of creating detailed notes from PDFs, slideshows, and audio transcripts.
+It also provides a simple way to transfer the generated notes to the user's Notion workspace.

+## Goals

+- Create detailed, formatted notes from PDFs (e.g. lecture slides, research papers)
+- Create detailed, formatted notes from video/audio transcripts (e.g. lecture recordings)
+- Connect to the user's Notion workspace to transfer the generated notes
+  - Conversion into Notion-friendly structure w/ headings, lists, etc.
+- Generation Customization (Inputting specialized AI prompts and toggles for specific settings)
+- Output categories identified from the document and allow the user to select which ones should be included or discluded in the generated notes

 ## Layout

-* `client/` - Client resources
+- `client/` - Client resources
-  * `src/` - Client web source code
+  - `src/` - Client source code
+    - `assets/` - Images and other assets
+    - `components/` - React components
+    - `utils/` - Utility functions
-* `server/` - Server resources
+- `server/` - Server resources
-  * `main/` - Server sources
+  - `main/` - Server sources
-    * `src/` - Main runtime sources
+    - `src/` - Main runtime sources
-    * `test/` - Test sources
+    - `test/` - Test sources
-  * `scripts/` - Scripts used by the server
+  - `scripts/` - Scripts used by the server

 ## Building